openthread/openthread/README.md

 **This project is currently in progress.
 See original repository [openthread-mqttsn](https://github.com/kyberpunk/openthread-mqttsn) for more information**.

 This project contains fork of OpenThread SDK which implements MQTT-SN protocol on Thread network.
 MQTT-SN implementation is part of OpenThread library build.
+MQTT-SN implementation allows user to send MQTT messages from Thread network to regular MQTT broker in external IP network.
 This is not official OpenThread project.
-This code may be outdated and there can be some bugs or missing features.
+OpenThread code may be outdated and there can be some bugs or missing features.
 If you want to use latest OpenThread project please go to [official repository](https://github.com/openthread/openthread).

 * MQTT-SN over Thread network uses UDP as transport layer.
 UDP MQTT-SN packets are tranformed and forwarded to MQTT broker by [Eclipse Paho MQTT-SN Gateway](https://github.com/eclipse/paho.mqtt-sn.embedded-c/tree/master/MQTTSNGateway).